The Sweet Occasion

 Notes

-Freezing: You can freeze the donuts with or without the icing for up to 3 months.
+Freezing: You can freeze the donuts without the sugar coating for up to 2 months.
 Thaw overnight in the refrigerator and bring to room temperature.
+Coat with sugar mixture before serving.

 • Cook Time: 10 minutes